leishen00/leishen00.github.io/_pages/research-interest.md

 ---
 layout: single
-title: Research Interest
+title:
 permalink: /research_interest/
 author_profile: true
 share: true
 comments: true
 ---

 My research focuses on the molecular mechanisms, biological characteristics, and potential therapeutic targets of gliomas.
 By integrating transcriptomics, proteomics, and single-cell transcriptomics, I aim to dissect the complexity of gliomas and identify novel biomarkers and therapeutic targets.
 Equally important, I seek to validate these omics-derived findings through comprehensive cellular, molecular, and animal experiments, thereby uncovering deeper molecular mechanisms.
 I am proficient in using R, Python, and other computational tools to analyze high-throughput omics data—including transcriptomics, proteomics, and single-cell RNA sequencing—to identify key genes, signaling pathways, and tumor microenvironmental features.
-Furthermore, I have the ability to continuously develop and refine bioinformatics methodologies.

 ## Research Interest 1